HyunchangOh/EnhancerX/README.md

 3. Open Terminal and navigate to the folder where your .gz file is.

 4. gzip -d chr1.fa.gz
-This wii REMOVE the gz file and create a new file named chr1.fa
+This will REMOVE the gz file and create a new file named chr1.fa